 For authentic Italian flavours – from homemade pasta to rustic regional dishes – head to Farelli’s Trattoria on Steamer Wharf.
 Winnies is a local legend, home to some of the biggest, most satisfying pizzas in town; far from fancy, this is a casual haunt that usually starts the parties that make Queenstown so famous at night.
 Fergburger’s sister outlet, Mrs Ferg Gelateria, does brilliant gelato, the perfect way to end a Queenstown day.

 From hole-in-the-wall fresh sushi where locals head for lunch to fine diners, Queenstown is home to delicious Asian eateries for every palate.
 Madam Woo dishes up contemporary Asian-fusion offering a new take on traditional Malay hawker dishes – a great spot to do shared plates with friends.
-If you love sushi and sake, look no further than Tanoshi in Cow Lane, where the sashimi is as fresh as the powder on Queenstown’s ski slopes.
+If you love sushi and sake, look no further than Tanoshi, you can find them in Cow Lane or their new restaurant in five mile, where the sashimi is as fresh as the powder on Queenstown’s ski slopes.